 It is important to realize that in Illinois, a domestic battery charge does not always involve physical violence.
 Contact of an insulting and provoking nature can result in a domestic battery charge.
-If the alleged victim suffered great bodily harm or permanent disfigurement an individual may be charged with aggravated domestic battery.
+If the alleged victim suffered great bodily harm or permanent disfigurement, or the accused has a prior domestic battery on their criminal record, the accused may be charged with an aggravated domestic battery.

-Domestic battery can be against a spouse, former spouse, domestic partner, former domestic partner, a child, stepchild, parent or someone you have been dating.
+Domestic battery can be against a spouse, former spouse, domestic partner, former domestic partner, a child, stepchild, parent, or someone you have been dating/residing with.

 Attorneys David Reid Clark and Steven Glasgow represent clients throughout West-Central Illinois.
 Our attorneys appear regularly in state courts and are adept at reaching creative resolutions through negotiations with prosecutors.
 In some cases, our clients are able to have charges reduced or jail sentences suspended.